yitongdeng/YarnBall/README.md

 This repository contains the source code, model, and paramters for the yarn twisting and yarn letter examples.

+[![Example](images/yarnTwist.gif)](https://youtu.be/hmEGLPG1zP0)

+^ The above example runs in real time on an NVidia RTX 3090.
 For the CPU based examples, see the [StableCosseratRods](https://github.com/jerry060599/StableCosseratRods) repo.

-[![Example](images/yarnTwist.gif)](https://youtu.be/hmEGLPG1zP0)

 ## Build
 Project templated from [Kitten Engine](https://github.com/jerry060599/KittenEngine/tree/main)